SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

 Synthesizing the reports from these 4 articles, with of course more emphasis on the last 2, the situation is pretty clear:
-- First, a weirdness: the FDA and CDC can say "hey, stop using this emergency medication while we figure out a safety problem", but _states don't have to listen!_  At the state level, boards of health can continue to do whatever they want with the vaccine they already have on hand.
+- First, a weirdness: the FDA and CDC can say "hey, stop using this emergency medication while we figure out a safety problem", but _the states don't have to listen!_  At the state level, boards of health can continue to do whatever they want with the vaccine they already have on hand.
 That's&hellip; nuts.
-To my foreign readers who may be thinking that health care in the US is crazy: why yes, you are correct in that conclusion.
+To my readers outside the US who may be thinking that health care in the US is crazy: why yes; yes, are correct in that conclusion.
 - The precipitating event was noticing CSVT (like the AZ/OX thromboses in Europe) in 6 women, aged 18-48.
 There had been 6.8 million JnJ doses given at that point, so we're talking about a rare event:
 $$
 \begin{align*}
-  \Pr(\mathrm{thromb death} | \mathrm{vax}) & = (6/\mathrm{fortnight}) / 6.8 \times 10^{+6} \\
+  d/dt \Pr(\mathrm{thrombosis.death} | \mathrm{vax}) & = (6/\mathrm{fortnight}) / 6.8 \times 10^{+6} \\
                                                      & = 8.82 \times 10^{-7}/\mathrm{fortnight}
 \end{align*}
 $$
 - The CDC Advisory Committee on Immunization Practice (ACIP) meets tomorrow.
-The FDA is investigating causes of the thromboses, oddly combined with low platelet counts.
+The FDA is investigating causes of the thromboses, oddly combined with low platelet counts (thrombocytopenia).
 The theory is that the vaccine might induce antibodies that activate platelets, leading to clots and low platelet counts.
 - Signs to watch for in vaccinees: severe headache, shortness of breath, pain in legs/abdomen.
 All indicate a trip to the local ER.
 - Heparin (an anti-coagulant)therapy is standard for thromboses, but inadvisable or even deadly here.
-Platelets are depleted and there may be PF4-heparin antibodies formed as the mechanism.
-If so, that may be a tox biomarker to use for diagnosis?
+Platelets are depleted and there may be PF4-heparin antibodies formed as the mechanism; non-heparin anti-coagulants are the order of the day.
+If so, might PF4-heparin antibodies be a tox biomarker to use for diagnosis?
 - JnJ is about 5% of doses given in US so far.
-Pfizer &amp; Moderna deliver 23mln doses/week without notable safety concerns (though with difficult cold chain requirements).
-The Biden administration is confident there will be enough vaccine, even if we restrict it to Pfizer &amp; Moderna.
+Pfizer &amp; Moderna deliver 23 million doses/week without notable safety concerns (though with difficult cold chain requirements).
+The Biden administration is confident there will be enough vaccine _in the US_, even if we restrict it to Pfizer &amp; Moderna.
+Outside the US, particularly in the developing world where AZ/OX and JNJ are preferred because of handling issues, it's an uglier story.

 ## Some risk comparisons